Blind deconvolution: In image processing

+Examples

 Any blurred image can be given as input to blind deconvolution algorithm, it can deblur the image, but essential condition for working of this algorithm must not be violated as discussed above.
 In the first example (picture of shapes), recovered image was very fine, exactly similar to original image because L > K + N. In the second example (picture of a girl), L < K + N, so essential condition is violated, hence recovered image is far different from original image.

 Blurred Image, obtained by convolution of original image with blur kernel.
 Input image lies in fixed subspace of wavelet transform and blur kernel lies in random subspace.